 1. Repurposed doors

 Talk about the ideal DIY.
 Have some fun with choosing your doors, whether you already have them on hand or want to thrift them.
 You'll need to put together the actual frame that holds the doors together but that is way easier than starting from scratch.
 Get creative with the interior design on the inside and voila.
-It's the she shed of your dreams.
+It's your own she shed of your dreams.
 Throw up some bookshelves to make a reading nook or fully embrace the idea of a backyard office with a desk set up.
 Get a comfy chair and you'll never want to come back in the house!

 2. Window boxes